twlikol/GridViewScroll/README.md

 * Mozilla FireFox (56.0.2)

 ### Technical Support
-If you have any question with gridviewscroll welcome to [filing an issue](https://github.com/twlikol/GridViewScroll/issues/new), I will try my best to help.
+If you have any question with gridviewscroll welcome to [filing an issue](https://github.com/twlikol/GridViewScroll/issues/new) on GitHub, I will try my best to help.

 ### Copyright and License
 Copyright © Likol Lee.
 Licensed under the MIT license.